 The balance of the sum due to the buyer, plus the estate agent’s fee (if there is one) and the balance of the notaire’s fee must be cleared into the notaire’s bank account before the day of completion.

 The notaire will send you a RIB (their bank account details) which will give the IBAN number of the bank account the deposit and balance have to be sent to.
 This is a government account and not the notaire’s private bank account.
 It is worth mentioning that by using a currency exchange specialist rather than your high street bank to transfer funds you can save thousands of euros in transaction costs.
-Have a look at the web site below, which is for Smart Currency Exchange, where you will see examples of what a currency exchange specialist can offer both in terms of a competitive rate of exchange and different methods of currency purchase which can enable you to benefit from currency fluctuations.
+Have a look at the web site below, which is for Foreign Currency Direct, where you will see examples of what a currency exchange specialist can offer both in terms of a competitive rate of exchange and different methods of currency purchase which can enable you to benefit from currency fluctuations.

 What other taxes and charges are attached to a house in France

 There are two annual taxes which home owners pay.
 Both taxes are paid by the person who owns the property on January 1st:

 Tax Foncier – this is a tax on the property itself and is paid annually, usually in October, at the end of the year in which it is due.
 In the year in which you buy your house you will pay your pro-rata share of tax foncier direct to the seller when you sign the acte authentic.
 The notaire will calculate what your share is.
 Thus, even though you may be the legal owner of a house in October when the tax is due the previous owner will pay it because they owned it on the first of January that year.